 The official Ubuntu repositories don't include Pantheon desktop.
 You need to add a PPA maintained by the Pantheon developers (https://launchpad.net/~elementary-os) and install it from there.

-sudo add-apt-repository ppa:elementary-os/daily sudo apt update sudo apt install elementary-desktop
+sudo add-apt-repository ppa:elementary-os/stable sudo apt update sudo apt install elementary-desktop

 STEP 2 Remove unused or unsupported UI component packages